MarinaHrstva/100-Books-Challenge/100-books-challenge/README.md

 #### My Profile
 The profile page shows all the books of logged in user.
 It also displays information about the user's details and the number of books the current user has published.
-User avatar changes depending on gender.
+The user's avatar changes according to the gender.
 <img src='./images/profile.png'>
 <br>